monikrab/math-lang/README.md

 - Fully specified and standardized syntax and types

-- Compilation to C: drop into projects, compile anywhere for any machine
+- Compiles to readable GPU code: for fast execution and maintainability

-- Playground to test code
+- Online playground to test code

-- Optional proving (prove algorithm properties formally)
+- Optional formal verification